 – Making and maintaining links with other planning fora

 – Raising public awareness

 The vision for Falkirk Child Protection Committee reflects that outlined in Falkirk’s Integrated Children’s Services Plan, that:

 – All Falkirk children will be happy and healthy and enabled to make positive decisions about their own health and wellbeing.

 – All Falkirk children will achieve their potential through learning and creativity, developing the skills and knowledge to make them fulfilled, happy adults

 – All Falkirk children will grow up in a safe environment where they are protected, loved and enabled to enjoy their lives.

 In addition, the CPC vision is to ensure that children in Falkirk are protected from abuse and that all agencies work together to keep children safe.

-More information about the work of the Child Protection Committee and the achievements during 2014-16 can be found in the CPC Improvement Plan 2016 – 2018 and the CPC Biennial Report 2014-16
+More information about the work of the Child Protection Committee and about achievements can be found in the CPC Improvement Plan and the Biennial Report